also known as: Középapsa (HU), Apša Středni (CZ), Sredneye Vodyanoye (RU), Mitl Apsa (Yid)

 Other spellings/names for Serednye Vodiane are Apşa de Mijloc, Mitel-Apsha, Střední Apša, Srednee Vodjanoe, Serednie Vodiane, Serednje Wodjane and Stredná Apša.

-Serednye Vodiane is located about 15 miles E of Tyachiv (Técső).
+Serednye Vodiane is located about fifteen miles east of Tyachiv (Técső).

 Jews probably settled in Serednye Vodiane in the late 18th century.